NattyTools/beakerx_kernel_groovy/README.md

 # BeakerX: Beaker extensions for Jupyter - Groovy kernel (3.0.8)

-This fork is an update to groovy kernel to work with groovy 3.0.8
+This fork is an update to groovy kernel to work with groovy 3.0.8.
+You can see [latest release for installation instructions](https://github.com/NattyTools/beakerx_kernel_groovy/releases/)

 BeakerX is a collection of JVM kernels and interactive widgets for plotting, tables, autotranslation, and other extensions to Jupyter